 - Brown, oval-shaped egg cases (oothecae)

-- A musty, oily odor in enclosed spaces
+- A musty, oily odor in closed spaces

 - Smear marks along baseboards or walls